Agent Governance & Compliance Advisory

 - 3. Scope Next action, boundaries, and timing.

-Autonomous agents that modify data, call external APIs, or make financial decisions need governance controls before they deserve production trust.
-We design governance architectures that satisfy compliance requirements while preserving engineering velocity.
+AI agents that modify data, call external APIs, or influence regulated decisions need governance controls before they deserve production trust.
+We design governance architectures that satisfy review requirements while preserving engineering velocity.

 For many teams, the real question moves from “does the model work?” to “can we explain why this system was allowed to act this way?”
 That demonstrability gap is where governance programs usually fail.